elennick/Moan.lua/README.md

 - `msgBgColor` - The background colour of the messagebox
 - `scale` - Used for scaling fonts to specific ratios - This is kind of a mess at the minute so I'll have to work on a more permanent way of setting unaliased fonts later

-Using the default config, the icons must be 420x420px - this is because of the ratio between `boxHeight` and padding.
+Using the default config, the icons must be **420x420px** - this is because of the ratio between `boxHeight` and padding.

-Press `return` to cycle through messages.